It was a very good year.

 “We build our legacy piece by piece, and maybe the whole world will remember you — or maybe just a couple of people.
 But you do what you can to make sure you’re still around after you’re gone.”

-A ghost story feels like a good place to start, especially for a year in which so much that we thought was buried now come back to haunt us.
+A ghost story feels apt for a year in which so much that we thought was buried has come back to haunt us.
 (For example: Nazis!)
 Like an actual ghost, A Ghost Story has an intangible, incorporeal quality.
 No amount of watching could ever quite grasp it.
 No review could ever sum it up.
 That makes sense — few stories have a bigger scope than this one.
 A Ghost Story encapsulates life, death, love, and time in unusual and unforgettable ways.
 (It’s the anti-Collateral Beauty.)

 The story itself is as simple as can be.
 We meet a man named C. He dies, and then he’s a ghost.
 He has a chance to move on to the “Other Side,” but decides to stick around a while.
 At first, this is because he wants to be near his girlfriend while she does grief-stricken things like listen to sad music and eat an entire pie in one sitting just so she can vomit it back up.
 As time goes on, C’s reason for staying grows less clear.
 He isn’t bound to this house.
 He can come and go as he pleases.
 C probably doesn’t know what he’s waiting for… but what else is there to do when you die?